 USE ROLE accountadmin;

-CREATE ROLE tpch_us;
+CREATE OR REPLACE ROLE tpch_us;

-GRANT ROLE tpch_us TO USER <your username>;
+GRANT ROLE tpch_us TO USER IDENTIFIER($USERNAME);

-CREATE ROLE tpch_intl;
+CREATE OR REPLACE ROLE tpch_intl;

-GRANT ROLE tpch_intl TO USER <your username>;
+GRANT ROLE tpch_intl TO USER IDENTIFIER($USERNAME);

 USE ROLE iceberg_lab;